osmandin/rubymine_vagrant/README.md

 Debugging
 =========
-The Gemfile does not have a debugger, so RubyMine will alert you when you try to run the debugger.
-Just click on "install debase" when prompted (or update your Gemfile as you see fit).
+The Gemfile does not have a debugger, so RubyMine will alert you when you try to run the debugger (via Run/Debug).

+Just click on "install debase" when prompted by RubyMine (or update your Gemfile as you see fit).

 Notes
 ======
 If RubyMine cannot find your gems, it means that it's interacting with a wrong Ruby version on your box.
+Make sure you have followed the steps correctly.